diegolagoglez/dlang-sigsegv-so-proof-of-concept/README.md

 dmd -fPIC -shared -defaultlib=libphobos2.so **-H** libtest.d -oflibtest.so
 ```

 `-H` is the key of the proof of concept.
-If it is set, D compiler (dmd) generates `libtest.di` as an interface file, and when compiling the test program, `dmd` primary uses this file instead of `libtest.d`, and this throws a SIGSEGV when the test program calls function in the library.
+If it is set, D compiler (dmd) generates `libtest.di` as an interface file, and when compiling the test program, `dmd` primary uses this file instead of `libtest.d`, and this throws a SIGSEGV when the test program calls the function implemented in the library.
+That SIGSEGV is not thrown when `dmd` uses the source file (*.d) instead of the interface file (*.di).

 # How to compile the test program